harkav/workout-app/log.md

 ## 2022 December 27th

-Wrote decision file on programming paradigm and classes.
+- Wrote decision file on programming paradigm and classes.
+- Began writing draft files.

-TODO draw some kind of illustration to show how the classes will interact with each other TODO begin making a simpler version of the app.
-A simpler version of the app would perhaps be a version that does not support making files.
+- TODO draw some kind of illustration to show how the classes will interact with each other
+- TODO write a decision on testing
+.

 ### Problems encountered